-Then wrap the top, bottom and open edges of the “specimen container” with hazard tape.
+Then wrap the top, bottom, and open edges of the “specimen container” with hazard tape.
 You can also add bio-hazard symbols or words like “Area 51”.
-See how I created mine on my Cricut HERE (*coming soon).

 The key to this recipe is equal portions.
 For example:

-First you pour all of the the glue into the bucket, then pour in all of the water and stir them together.
-Next add the green food coloring (to your preference in color) and any glitter or sequins.
+First, pour all of the the glue into the bucket.
+Then, pour in all of the water and stir them together.
+Next, add the green food coloring (to your preference in color) and any glitter or sequins.

-Last add the liquid starch and stir it in.
-It takes a little longer to turn into a good gooey slime at this volume but not to long.
-Once your done pour it into the container.
-You can choose to pour it over the alien head, it won’t damage it, it cleans off well.
+Last, add the liquid starch and stir it in.
+It takes a little longer to turn into a good gooey slime at this volume but not too long.
+Once you’re done, pour it into the container.
+You can choose to pour it over the alien head – it won’t damage it; it cleans off well.

-Add the bust, you can also do this first and pour the slime over the bust.
+Add the bust, if you haven’t already.
 The bust is made of foam so will float.
 You can either leave it floating on top (flotation depends on the size of the container you have) or you can secure it so that it sits upright.

-My container was tall & wide so to prevent the head tipping forward I used a plastic thermometer inserted it into the top of the aliens head (using scissors to make the hole).
+My container was tall & wide, so to prevent the head from tipping forward I used a plastic thermometer and inserted it into the top of the aliens head (using scissors to make the hole).
 This reached the top of the container where I was able to secure it by resting it on the edge of the entrance point.
-(Tip: You could also tape it in place or use fishing wire around the neck securing the head to weights).
+(Tip: You could also tape it in place or use fishing wire around the neck to secure the head to weights).